DIVORCE LAWYERS INDIANAPOLIS AND MARION COUNTY

 Many couples think they can navigate the ins and outs of a divorce on their own.
 Even in an amicable or mutual divorce where both parties want the marriage to end, things can quickly change from friendly to heated when matters like child custody or the division of property and assets come up in the conversation.
 While some couples are able to work through this process during the mediation stage, the majority of people will require trusted legal counsel from a divorce attorney.

 The ability to negotiate a simple separation through mediation is usually a result of the couple being on good speaking terms and being child-free with little to no property or assets to divide.
 Another reason a reliable divorce attorney may be a good idea instead of mediation is if the decision to divorce was one-sided or if there are emotional factors (abuse, infidelity, overall hostility) that could make things turn ugly.
+Our family law firm specializes in handling these complex family law matters, providing personal and empathic service to support clients through emotionally challenging legal processes.

 - Do you have marital property?
 What are the plans for this property after the divorce?
 Will you sell it and split the profits?
 If you are not selling the marital property, is one spouse legally entitled to stay in the house as a result of raising minor children?